 About Rivera Elementary

 Rivera Elementary was built in 1994 and received two additions since it opened, most recently in 2009.
-The school is named for Tomas Rivera, an award-winning poet and author from Texas who later became the first Mexiacan-American chancellor in the University of California system.
+The school is named for Tomas Rivera, an award-winning poet and author from Texas who later became the first Mexican-American chancellor in the University of California system.

 Rivera Elementary is one of Denton ISD’s most culturally diverse schools and builds on that with a welcoming and nurturing environment for students and their families.
 The school offers academic instruction in bilingual classrooms and uses technology-based programs such as Think Through Math and Classworks to give students unique ways to learn and understand various concepts.